-If you are leaving our plan, you must continue to get your medical care through our plan until your membership ends.
+If you are leaving our plan, you must continue to get your medical care and prescription drugs through our plan until your membership ends.

 SECTION 2 When can you end your membership in our plan?

 You may end your membership in our plan anytime during the year.